 Coronavirus: Parents and Families

-We understand that parenting can be challenging at the best of times.
-Some nurseries, childminders and primary schools will be reopening on June 1, however you may still be juggling continuing to ride out with your childcare responsibilities or be worried about home schooling and the effects of self-isolation; whatever your circumstances, Racing Welfare is here to support you 24 hours a day.
+We understand that parenting can be challenging at the best of times and the Covid-19 pandemic has placed unprecedented pressure on parents and families.
+Nurseries, childminders and primary schools are open, however you may still be juggling your work with your childcare responsibilities or be worried about home schooling and the effects of self-isolation; whatever your circumstances Racing Welfare is here to support you 24 hours a day.
 We can provide you with practical information and guidance or even just a listening ear when things are getting tough.

 Continuing to work with children at home

-In the current climate you may be concerned about keeping your job, especially if you are no longer able to go into work as you have to care for your child.
-If you have to stay at home, make sure you talk to your employer about the government’s job retention scheme.
+If you have to stay at home, make sure you talk to your employer about the government’s job retention scheme, which has now be extended.
 You can also now access the full range of the welfare system, and apply for these online rather than visiting a job centre.
 Remember that in racing, you are never alone; you can discuss any concerns about your employment situation with a member of our team 24/7 or contact NARS.

 - Why not share your love of horses and racing with your child?
 Explain what is involved in taking care of a racehorse or research the history of the Aintree Grand National or the Epsom Derby.

 - Playing board games and baking or gardening together can also be invaluable.

 - Encourage your child to read; World Book Online, who have 3,000 e-books as well as audiobooks, and the audiobook service Audible, have both made thousands of children’s books free for the duration of school closures.

 - Doing some physical exercise everyday will benefit the whole family.
 Why not try joining in with an online workout?